 - Relates the properties of available nanomaterials to specific biomarkers applications

-- Includes diagnosis and electrochemical studies based on biosensors
+- Includes the diagnosis and electrochemical studies based on biosensors

-- Explores the potential of nano-multidisciplinary science to design and develop smart sensing technologies
+- Explores the potential of nano-multidisciplinary science in the design and development of smart sensing technologies

 - Describes novel strategies for developing a new class of assay systems to retrieve the desired health information